William Proxmire: U.S. Senator

 In August 1957, Proxmire won the special election to fill the remainder of the U.S. Senate term vacated by the May 2, 1957 death of Joseph McCarthy.
 After assuming his seat, Proxmire did not pay the customary tribute to his predecessor and stated instead that McCarthy was a "disgrace to Wisconsin, to the Senate, and to America."

-Proxmire was reelected in 1958, 1964, 1970, 1976 and 1982 by wide margins, including 71 percent of the vote in 1970, 73 percent in 1976 and 65 percent in 1982.
-In both of his last two campaigns, Proxmire refused contributions and spent less than $200 out of his own pocoket, which covered the expenses related to filing re-election paperwork, and he mailed back unsolicited contributions.
+Proxmire was reelected in 1958, 1964, 1970, 1976 and 1982; all but his 1964 win were by wide margins, including 71 percent of the vote in 1970, 73 percent in 1976 and 65 percent in 1982.
+In both of his last two campaigns, Proxmire refused contributions and spent less than $200 out of his own pocket, which covered the expenses related to filing re-election paperwork, and he mailed back unsolicited contributions.
 He was an early advocate of campaign finance reform.
 Throughout his Senate career, Proxmire also refused to accept reimbursements for travel expenses related to his official duties.